What is project management?

 Example for a Corporate Paralegal

-The team consists of you, the partner, and two associations.
+The team consists of you, the partner, and two associates.
 Two weeks before this significant M&A transaction is scheduled to close, one of the associates comes down with the flu.
 Part of the scope included the due diligence project that the associate was doing.
 Your project now has a lack of the anticipated resources (cost side of the triangle), which means your time and scope sides of the triangle may need change.

 What’s interesting with this example is that the cost is actually lowered by not having the associate working on that part of the project, so an easy way to adjust the triangle is to add back in that cost.
 In other words, find someone else who can do that portion of the project.
 Or, if you were to adjust the scope (skip the due diligence) and adjust the time (because you don’t have enough resources), then your triangle could recover.

-Paralegal Project Management
+Final Thoughts on Paralegal Project Management

 The next time there is a change in the project scope, the deadline, or the budget, ask yourself if there is anything that can be done to adjust the other sides of the project triangle so that the quality of the project is not affected.
 In doing so, you are applying project management principles to your paralegal projects.